NIH-NCPI/ncpi-fhir-ig-2/input/pagecontent/StructureDefinition-ncpi-family-relationship-intro.md

 #### Recommended Practices
 To ensure an unambiguous representation of family relationships, we recommend that the following guidelines be followed:
 - For each parent-child relationship, create a `FamilyRelationship` resource with the child as the `patient` and the parent as the `relative`.
+- Treat rarer genetic relationships (for example, `isMitochondrialDonor` or `isOvumDonor`) like the parent-child relationship.
+The receiver of the genetic or cellular material is the `patient` and the donor is the `relative`.
 - For all monozygotic sibling relationships, create pairwise `FamilyRelationship` resources using `KIN:010`.
 For triplets, create six `FamilyRelationship` resources (one for each direction of each pair: A→B, B→A, A→C, C→A, B→C, C→B).
 For quadruplets, create twelve resources, and so on.
 - For other genetic relationships, (like grandparents), create `FamilyRelationship` resources for each parent-child relationship.
   - This may require inferred individuals to be created to fill in gaps.
   - Use the [Patient Knowledge Source Extension][p_knowledge] to mark the inferred individuals as such.
-- For non-genetic relationships, such as a spouse, an adoptive parent, or a surrogate mother, create one `FamilyRelationship` with each participant as the `patient` and the other as the `relative`.
-So, "spouse" would require two `FamilyRelationship` resources.
+- For non-genetic relationships, such as a partner, an adoptive parent, or a surrogate mother, create one `FamilyRelationship` with each participant as the `patient` and the other as the `relative`.
+So, "partner" would require two `FamilyRelationship` resources.
 Prefer non-gendered and sexless codes for the relationship because gender and sex are properties of the individual.
-For example, prefer "spouse" over "husband" or "wife."
+For example, prefer "partner" over "husband" or "wife."
+The KIN ontology lacks many terms for precise inverse relationships, so one direction may be `isAdoptiveParent` (KIN:022) and the other `isSocialLegalRelative` (KIN:019).
 - It is acceptable to create several `FamilyRelationship` resources for the same `patient` and `relative` pair.
 For example, two participants may be spouses but also third cousins.
-That would require four `FamilyRelationship` resources.
+That would require two `FamilyRelationship` resources for the mutual isPartner relationships and several more to map back to their common great-great-grandparent.
+In this case, you may not know the sex of the inferred figures, so you'd use KIN:003, `isBiologicalParent` for the ancestors of unknown sex.

 #### Relationship to other implementation guides